Whanganui institute leads study of Māori brain health

 Co-director Professor David Baxter said the research would embrace opportunities to put out information and findings in new ways.

-Tinirau said the research team would develop culturally grounded ways of sharing the findings so they would be relevant and useful for Māori.
+Tinirau said the research team would develop culturally grounded ways of sharing the findings so they would be relevant and useful to Māori.

 "Those might include the creation of whakairo, the writing of waiata and the development of toolkits for kōhanga and kura," Tinirau said.